Madison Thompson (field hockey)

-Madison Thompson (born 11 August 1994) is an indoor and field hockey player from Canada, who plays as a forward.
+Madison Thompson (born 11 August 1994) is an indoor and field hockey player from Canada, who plays as an attacker.

 Personal life

 Madison Thompson was born and raised in Waterloo, Ontario.

-Thompson was a student at Kent State University.
+Thompson was a student-athlete at Kent State University where she won 4 Mid-American Conference Regular Season titles, 3 Mid-American Conference Tournament titles and 3 NCAA appearances.
+She was named Mid-American Tournament Most Valuable Player in 2016.

 Career

 Indoor hockey

 Thompson made her debut for the Canada Indoor team in 2013 in a test series against the United States in Feasterville.

 During her indoor career, Thompson has won gold and silver medals at the 2014 and 2021 editions of the Indoor Pan American Cup, respectively.

 Field hockey

 Following years in the indoor program, Thompson made her senior international debut in 2021 during a test series against the United States in Chula Vista.

-In 2022 she represented the Canada at the Pan American Cup in Santiago, where she won a bronze medal.
+In 2022 she represented the Canada at the Pan American Cup in Santiago, where she won a bronze medal that helped Canada qualify for the FIH Women's World Cup for the first time since 1994.
+She was a member of both the 2022 FIH World Cup and 2022 Commonwealth Games.